aMarCruz/rollup-plugin-cleanup/README.md

 That's it.

 By default, only the .js files are processed, but it can be useful for any non-binary file if you pass the option `comments='all'` to the plugin.
-You can restrict the accepted files using the `rollup` global options "include" and "exclude", or the "extensions" option (see below).
+You can restrict the accepted files using the options "include", "exclude", and "extensions" (see below).

 ## Options